 There are two kinds of Graduate Research Abroad Fellowships:

 - The Short-term GRAF supports travel and living costs during a period of study abroad up to, but not exceeding, 3 full months.
-For trips taken during the academic year when students will normally be supported by another fellowship, up to $4,000 in travel costs is provided.
-For trips during the summer (late May through August) a fellowship provides up to $6,000.
+For trips taken during the academic year when students will normally be supported by another fellowship, up to $4,000 in travel costs can be provided.
+For trips during the summer (June 1 through August 31) a fellowship can provide up to $6,000.

 - The Long-term GRAF enables a student to spend an extended period (4 or more months/at least a full semester) of foreign-based field or archival research.
 It provides up to $16,250 to cover living, travel, and research expenses.
 A Long-term GRAF also provides Continuing Study Fees and the cost of participation in the basic BU student health plan for the time the student is abroad.